The End? The end of Evil

 Al Samara, Iraq.

 Self-glorification (18:7-8).
-“Because she glorified herself” God poured out on her the seals and trumpets and bowls.
-Six times in this chapter Babylon is called “great” (18:2, 10, 16, 18, 19, 21); like ancient Babel, this city has succeeded to make a name for herself (Genesis 11:4).
+“Because she glorified herself”, God poured out on her the seals and trumpets and bowls.
+Six times in this chapter, Babylon is called “great” (18:2, 10, 16, 18, 19, 21); like ancient Babel, this city has succeeded in making a name for herself (Genesis 11:4).
 Her boasting alludes to the arrogance of King Nebuchadnezzar who said “Is not this great Babylon, which I have built by my mighty power as a royal residence and for the glory of my majesty?”
 (4:30).
 That very moment God brought the proud king down.
 Indeed, “pride goes before destruction” (Proverbs 16:18).
 Indeed, “God resists the proud, but gives grace to the humble” (James 4:6).

-The self-glorification and destruction of Babylon is in stark contrast to the thankful humility and exaltation of the New Jerusalem who “has no need of sun or moon to shine in it, for the glory of God gives it light, and its lamp is the Lamb.”
+The self-glorification and destruction of Babylon are in stark contrast to the thankful humility and exaltation of the New Jerusalem, which “has no need of sun or moon to shine in it, for the glory of God gives it light, and its lamp is the Lamb.”
 (Revelation 21:23)

 Roman_Wealth